cd80/lapair/docs/DESIGN.md

 - **Additional Language Support**:
   - Plan to add parsers for Swift, Kotlin, Rust, and more.
 - **Advanced Analyses**:
+  - Implement program slicing mechanisms.
-  - Implement deadlock detection, energy consumption analysis.
+  - Develop modules for deadlock detection and energy consumption analysis.
 - **Community Feedback Integration**:
   - Establish channels for user input and collaboration.
+  - Encourage contributions to expand capabilities and improve the system.

 ## Tools and Frameworks

 - **Build System**: CMake for cross-platform compatibility.
-- **Bindings**: `pybind11` or `Boost.Python` for Python interoperability.
+- **Bindings**: `pybind11` utilized for Python interoperability.
+- **Testing**:
+  - **C++**: Google Test for unit testing.
+  - **Python**: Python scripts and unit tests for bindings.
 - **Inter-Module Communication**: Consider gRPC or ZeroMQ if needed.
 - **Profiling and Performance**: Use `gprof` or Valgrind.

 ## Security Considerations

 - Implement secure coding practices.
-- Input validation to prevent injection attacks.
+- Utilize input validation to prevent injection attacks.
-- Memory safety and resource management.
+- Ensure memory safety and efficient resource management.

 ## Deployment and Continuous Integration

-- **CI Pipeline**: Set up with GitHub Actions.
+- **CI Pipeline**: Configured with GitHub Actions.
-- **Testing**: Automated unit and integration tests.
+- **Testing**: Automated unit tests for C++ and Python components.
-- **Packaging**: Plans for distribution and deployment.
+- **Packaging**: Plans for distribution and deployment are underway.